 The Founding Generation

-It was competing on the Rouge River in Quebec in 1969 that sparked the dream of starting a whitewater paddling school.
-Both Christa, and Hermann had just won the Canadian Championships, and they felt they should do something with this title.
-The idea of getting more people into the sport through creating a paddling school immerged.
-Little did they know, that Madawaska Kanu Centre would become the first whitewater paddling school in the World, three years later.
+It was competing on the Rouge River, Quebec in 1969 that sparked the dream of starting a whitewater paddling school.
+Both Christa and Hermann had just won the Canadian Championship title, one they felt they wanted to do something with.
+Getting more people into the Sport was their goal.
+Creating a paddling school became their mission.
+Little did they know that the Madawaska Kanu Centre was soon to become the first white water paddling school in the World – three years later it came to be !